bszafranski/cram/docs/basics.rst

 CRAM Worksheet Names
 ^^^^^^^^^^^^^^^^^^^^

-CRAM model details are stored within Excel worksheets.
-They have been listed below based on how they are used in the model.
+Most of the CRAM model data (time series data, model parameters, network connections) are stored within Excel worksheets.
+The worksheets have been listed in the tables below based on their functionality within in the model.
 By default many of these sheets are hidden to users.
 This functionality can be changed via the Worksheet Dictionary.

 **Standard CRAM Sheets:** This is the core functionality within CRAM.
 Do not rename or delete these sheets.